-In the event of severe weather conditions, such as a heavy snowfall, our child care programs will be closed if public transportation cannot operate and or if the child care facility is located within a public school which is closed.
+In the event of severe weather conditions, such as a heavy snowfall, our child care programs will be closed if public transportation cannot operate and/or if the child care facility is located within a public school which is closed.

-In the event of a labour dispute, power failure or water main break our programs may be unable to open or may be required to close early.
-When possible, parents will be notified of a potential closure or called if the program must close earlier than the scheduled program ending/closing time.
+In the event of a labour dispute, power failure, or water main break our programs may be unable to open or may be required to close early.
+When possible, parents/guardians will be notified of a potential closure or called if the program has experienced an emergency and/or must close earlier than the scheduled program ending/closing time.